The Ultimate Breakdown to Bodywork for Babies: Benefits, Techniques, and Tips

 Summary of Bodywork for Babies

 If you are struggling with breastfeeding issues, then bodywork may be a helpful support in addition to your lactation support.
 It’s important to keep in mind that bodywork is not a replacement for therapy interventions (physical therapy or occupational therapy).
-If your baby is in need of improving strength, endurance, and coordination, among other things, then bodywork alone will not achieve that goal.
+If your baby needs to improve strength, endurance, and coordination, among other things, then bodywork alone will not achieve that goal.

 p.s.